5 tips to beat hay fever

 2. Wash your hair and clothes often

 Lingering pollen particles can stick to the fibres of your hair and clothing, causing you to inadvertently spread pollen into your home.
-Wash your clothes as often as possible, especially after being exposed to high pollen count.
+Wash your clothes as often as possible, especially after being exposed to high pollen counts.
 Don't hang dry your clothes outside, or they'll be covered in pollen.

 3. Wear wraparound sunglasses